La Palma: Tsunami scenarios

 A geological survey published in 1999 concluded that the western flank is stable with no evidence of aseismic creep.
 Other experts agree that the fracture resulting from the 1949 eruption is a shallow and inactive surface expression that should be monitored, but consider the possibility that it is unstable as being almost nonexistent.
 Also, it is likely that the morphology of the floor of the Atlantic Ocean would hinder the propagation of a transoceanic tsunami.
 In 2006 Jan Nieuwenhuis of Delft University of Technology simulated several volcanic eruptions and calculated it would take another 10,000 years for the flanks to become sufficiently high and unstable to cause a massive collapse.

 A 2008 paper looked into the worst-case scenario of a massive landslide and subsequent megatsunami.
 The authors concluded that waves could reach heights in the range 10 to 188 meters in the Canary Islands, but that the waves would dissipate as they radiated out into the Atlantic Ocean.
 They predict 40 meters height for some nearby island systems.
 For continents, the worst effects would be expected in Northern Brazil (13.6 m), French Guiana (12.7 m), mid-US (9.6 m), Western Sahara (largest prediction at 37 meters) and Mauritania (9.7 m).
 While still large, this would not qualify as a megatsunami (apart from locally in Macaronesia), with the highest prediction for Western Sahara comparable to the 2011 Japanese tsunami.

 Climate

-La Palma has a mild and consistent tropical hot semi-arid climate which in the Köppen climate classification is represented as BSh.
-The winters are warm and the summers are very warm.
-It has significant influences of the maritime mediterranean climate due to its quite wet winters.
+La Palma is characterized by two main climate types: the warm/hot summer Mediterranean climate (Köppen: Csb/Csa), characterized by dry summers and humid winters, is prevalent in the northern coast and in the mid to high altitudes of the island.
+At lower altitudes, particularly at the south and southwest coasts, the climate becomes semi-arid (Köppen: BSh).
+Average temperatures at the coast vary from 18 C in January and February to 24 C in August and September.
 For a Canary island, the weather is quite cloudy, as La Palma is far more exposed to marine air systems than easterly islands, caused by the Canary Current.
-The inland parts of the island have a more humid climate (Köppen: Csa) which leads to very humid, laurisilva cloud forests in the center of the island, such as the Bosque de los Tiles Natural Park.
+As altitude increases moving inland, the climate becomes cooler and more humid, which provides conditions for laurisilva cloud forests to occur, such as the one in the Natural Park of Bosque de los Tiles.